-The Silence is Deadly campaign run by Victoria’s fire services (CFA and FRV) is about ensuring that all of Victoria’s community members are aware of the importance of having working smoke alarms in their home.
+The smoke alarm campaign run by Victoria’s fire services (CFA and FRV) seeks to ensure that all Victorians are aware of the importance of having working smoke alarms in their home, especially in bedrooms and living areas.

-Having working smoke alarms installed is proven to improve the safety of occupants by providing a vital warning when a fire occurs.
+Working smoke alarms are proven to improve the safety of occupants by providing a vital warning when a fire occurs.

-There are a number of regulations and recommendations regarding the type, location and installation of smoke alarms as well as the rights and responsibilities of tenants and rental providers (real estate agents and landlords) that are important for everyone to be aware of.
+There are regulations and recommendations regarding the type, location and installation of smoke alarms as well as the rights and responsibilities of tenants and rental providers (real estate agents and landlords) that everyone should know.

 How you can help

-We want to make sure that all Victorians understand the importance of working smoke alarms in saving lives.
-We need your help.
+We need your assistance to ensure that all Victorians recognise the critical role of working smoke alarms in saving lives, particularly in bedrooms and living areas.

 Having working smoke alarms installed in homes helps improve the safety of occupants.
 We know that people from certain demographics are more likely to die in a house fire, including: